irumaC00/iruma/README.txt

-Hello my name is Iruma, and I am trying git out for the first time :)
+Hello, my name is Iruma!

-This is a little edit to see if things change on my git :)
+This is my first Git Repository and this will also be used as a test repo.